cloud-gov/cg-site/content/docs/apps/leveraging-authentication.md

 #### Logging users out of UAA and your application

 cloud.gov's UAA server provides a logout endpoint to terminate the user session.
-The steps for performing this logout are provided below.
+To implement this logout:

-- Provide a local logout feature specific to your application and use that to clear state in your application
+- Provide a local logout feature specific to your application and use that to clear state in your application.
-- On success for that logout, redirect to the UAA server logout endpoint
+- On success for that logout, redirect to the UAA server logout endpoint.
-- Provide a `redirect` link and the `client_id` for your application so that user's come back to a familiar place when logged out.
+- Provide a `redirect` link and the `client_id` for your application so that users come back to a familiar place when logged out.

-Please include the `redirect` link when you register your [cloud.gov identity provider]({{< relref "docs/services/cloud-gov-identity-provider.md" >}}) service.
+Include the `redirect` link when you register your [cloud.gov identity provider]({{< relref "docs/services/cloud-gov-identity-provider.md" >}}) service.
 It's common for this redirect link to be your application's URL with a path of `/logout`.

-The full URL parameters and constraints can be found at the [latest UAA API documentation](https://docs.cloudfoundry.org/api/uaa/) under **Session Management** > **Logout.do**.
+The full URL parameters and constraints are in the [latest UAA API documentation](https://docs.cloudfoundry.org/api/uaa/) under **Session Management** > **Logout.do**.